mikaelvesavuori/serverless-observability-example/README.md

-# Serverless Observability example: AWS and Honeycomb or Datadog
+# Serverless Observability example: AWS + Honeycomb or Datadog

 **This repo presents a complete project to demonstrate a "broken" observable serverless application.**